Learning Outcomes

 This article has covered the following key knowledge points:

-- The best evidence rule generally requires the original writing, recording, or photograph to prove content.
+- The best evidence rule generally requires the original writing, recording, or photograph to prove content, subject to specific exceptions.

 - Summaries of voluminous writings, recordings, or photographs are admissible if the originals cannot be conveniently examined in court.